Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Detect Evil and Good.md

 ## Description:
 For the duration, you know if there is an aberration, celestial, elemental, fey, fiend, or undead within 30 feet of you, as well as where the creature is located.
-Similarly, you know if there is a place or object within 30 feet of you that has been magically consecrated or desecrated.\nThe spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+Similarly, you know if there is a place or object within 30 feet of you that has been magically consecrated or desecrated.

+The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.